Yulong0825/MLEDS-Maximum-Likelihood-Equal-Differences-Sorting-/README.md

 # MLEDS-Maximum-Likelihood-Equal-Differences-Sorting-
-This is MATLAB code.

 A Psychophysical assessment method for Perceptual Discriminability

-File description
+File description（MATLAB code）
 # 1.The path assessment_code is the source code of the sorting evaluation method
 Input data file: 0030.csv

-notice:the format of the input data
+Notice:the format of the input data

 # 2.The path stimulus_code is the paper simulation code and simulation paix data